Shikumen

 Shikumen buildings in the process of demolition in 2007 – a fate that has befallen many buildings of this type.

-Shikumen (石库门 (石庫門, Shíkùmén, Stone Warehouse Gate), Shanghainese: zaq⁸ khu¹ men⁶, IPA: [zᴀʔ¹¹ kʰu¹¹ mən²⁴]) is a traditional Shanghainese architectural style combining Western and Chinese elements that first appeared in the 1860s.
+Shikumen (石库门 (石庫門, Shíkùmén, Stone Warehouse Gate), Shanghainese: ', IPA: [zᴀʔ˩ kʰu˩ mən˨˦]) is a traditional Shanghainese architectural style combining Western and Chinese elements that first appeared in the 1860s.

 The term 石库门 is derived from the Shanghainese dialect 石箍门, 箍 meaning "to frame or encase." 石箍门 referred to the characteristically "stone-framed door" of the tenement houses.
 At the height of their popularity, there were 9,000 shikumen-style buildings in Shanghai, comprising 60% of the total housing stock of the city; however, the proportion is currently much lower, as most Shanghainese live in large apartment buildings.
 Shikumen is classified as one type of lilong residences, sometimes translated as "lane houses" in English.

 In 2010, "construction techniques of shikumen lilong architecture" was recognised by the Chinese government on the national non-physical cultural heritage register (no. VIII-210).

 Shikumen houses were also introduced to other port cities in China.
 For example, many were built in the foreign concessions of Hankou (now part of Wuhan), and some can still be seen there today.
 Shikumen terraces can even be found as far afield as Beijing, where the two shikumen lanes Huakang Li and Tai’an Li, dating from the 1920s, are undergoing restoration.

 Structure

 Shikumens are two or three-story structures resembling Western terrace houses or townhouses, distinguished by high brick walls enclosing a narrow front yard.
 The name "stone gate" references these strong gateways.

-Each residence abuts another and all are arranged in straight side alleys called longtang (弄堂 (弄堂, Lòngtáng), Shanghainese: lon⁶ daon⁶, IPA: [loŋ¹¹ dɑ̃²⁴], sometimes written as 衖堂).
+Each residence abuts another and all are arranged in straight side alleys called longtang (弄堂 (弄堂, Lòngtáng), Shanghainese: ', IPA: [loŋ¹¹ dɑ̃²⁴], sometimes written as 衖堂).
 The entrance to each alley is usually surmounted by a stylistic stone arch.

 The shikumen is a cultural blend of the elements found in Western architecture with traditional Lower Yangtze architecture and social behavior.
 Traditional Chinese dwellings had a courtyard, and the Shikumen was no exception.
 Yet, to compromise with its urban nature, it was much smaller and provided an interior haven to the commotions in the streets, allowing for raindrops to fall and vegetation to grow freely within a residence.
 The courtyard also allowed sunlight and improved ventilation into the rooms.